Does Being Overweight or Obese Make You More Likely to Develop Acne or to Have More Severe Acne?

 Is There a Link Between Being Overweight or Obese and Having Acne?

-Only four studies have directly investigated whether being overweight or obese increases a person’s likelihood of developing acne and/or of his acne worsening.
-The studies, performed around the world, agree that being overweight or obese makes females more likely to develop acne or experience a worsening of symptoms.
-When it comes to males, the results of the studies are contradictory, so the jury is still out when it comes to males.
+Eight studies have directly investigated whether being overweight or obese increases a person's likelihood of developing acne and/or of his acne worsening.2-9 The studies, performed around the world, have come to contradictory findings.

 The first study which tried to find a link between weight and acne was published in 1956 in the British Medical Journal.
 The study examined 2720 male soldiers between the ages of 15 and 45 years.
 The researchers did not find a clear link between weight and acne in the soldiers and wrote, "We find no simple relation between any grade of acne and weight at any age…"2